Compiling a CMSSW package

 can speed up interaction with git, in particular

 faster package checkouts.
-Mind that CMSSW_MIRROR
+The CMSSW_MIRROR

-developing within the CERN network.
-Settings these variables is not
+Settings these variables is not mandatory.

 Key Points